Stream Processing vs. Batch Processing: What to Know

 Batch Processing: Challenges

 Batch processing comes with a few challenges that need to be addressed to design a scalable solution.
-First, let's look at a few challenges associated with batch processing.
+Let’s look at a few challenges associated with batch processing.

 - Batch processes require human support for monitoring which makes the work mundane for humans and increases the cost of operations for organizations.